selfdriven-services/selfdriven-business/docs/pages/framework-the-collaborative-day.md

 ## Cultural Principle

-The collaboration-day supports three behavioural principles:
+The collaborative-day supports three behavioural principles:

 **Be Curious**
 Explore ideas and ask questions.